-8.1 Further information
+Further information

-You can obtain the following materials and services from us to help you deliver IGCSE Physical Education:
+You can obtain the following materials and services from us to help you deliver Cambridge IGCSE Physical Education:

 - specimen papers and marking guidelines;

 - coursework guidance material;

-- a Report on the Examination, compiled by the Principal Examiner and Principal Moderator after each examination session;
+- a Report on the Examination, compiled by the Principal Examiner and Principal Moderator after each examination series;

-- CIE Physical Education Coursework Video;
+- Cambridge Physical Education Coursework Video;

 - Schemes of Work.

 If you would like further information about this syllabus, please contact us.
-You will find the address on the back cover of this syllabus booklet, or email us at international@cie.org.uk.
+You will find the address on the back cover of this syllabus booklet, or email us at international@cie.org.uk

-9. Appendix: Coursework form
+9. Appendix: Coursework forms